MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 -----------

-If any questions, feel free to contact our support team with the following information (the table below is filled with examples):
+If any questions, feel free to contact our support team with the following information (the table below is an example):

 .. list-table::
    :widths: 15 30